Element-centric clustering comparison unifies overlaps and hierarchy: Applications

 \subsection{The convolution of meta-data in social networks}

-We now use our framework to explore the community structure of college friendship networks on Facebook.
+We now use our framework to explore the community structure of Facebook college friendship networks.
 Previous research has suggested that friendship networks at major universities are organized into clusters which reflect the graduation year, dormitory, or student major \cite{Traud2011facebook, Traud2012facebook}.
 However, the details of the organizing principles underlying this similarity are unknown.
 Here we demonstrate and visualize how multiple attributes interact and contribute to community structure.

+The Facebook friendship networks analyzed here were originally released as part of the the Facebook 100 data set \cite{Traud2011facebook, Traud2012facebook}.
+This dataset contains a snapshot of all friendships at each of $100$ schools in the fall of $2005$.
+Additionally, the data includes several categorical variables shared by the users on their individual pages: gender, class year, high school, major, and dormitory residence.
+Here, we analyze the networks in two schools: the Oberlin (College $A$) and Rochester networks (College $B$).
+For each school we took the largest connected component and uncovered clusterings using the Louvain method \cite{Blondel2008louvain}.
+The categorical data for year, dorm and major were used to create three non-overlapping clusterings.
+Every student with missing categorical data was placed into an individual singleton cluster.

-We first derive clusterings in binary friendship networks using the Louvain method (see SI section S5.4) and compare these to the aforementioned self-declared user attribute clusterings.
-Element-wise similarity reveals that school year closely captures the modular structure for most of the network, particularly for the students in early years, while students' major gradually takes over the cohort-based connections (\figref{fig:elementwise}{h,i} red arrows).
-This result, which has only become straight-forward through our framework, supports the intuition that network structure results from the convolution of multiple attributes \cite{Peel2016metadata}.
+Element-centric similarity reveals that school year closely captures the modular structure for most of the network, confirming previous results \cite{Traud2011facebook, Traud2012facebook}.
+However, our element-centric similarity further illustrates that this similarity is particularly high for the students in their 1st or 2nd years, and fails to capture the clustering structure of other students (\figref{fig:elementwise}{h,i} black arrows).
+In these cases, the students' major gradually takes over the cohort-based connections (\figref{fig:elementwise}{h,i} red arrows).
+This result, which has only become straight-forward through our framework, supports the intuition that network structure results from the convolution of multiple attributes \cite{Peel2017metadata}.